-When viewing an employee record, click the "Leave" sub tab and then the Leave Settings button.
+When viewing an employee record, click the Leave sub tab and then Leave Settings.

 Most of the settings come from the employer leave settings.

-Ideally you should leave these set to "Default" so that any changes you make to the employer settings are automatically applied to the employees.
+Ideally, you should leave these set to Default so that any changes you make to the employer settings automatically apply to the employees.

-If you don’t have the Payments in Lieu setting enabled (detailed below) then you'll see a box to enter a number of days to adjust the leave allowance.
+If you don’t have the Payments in Lieu setting enabled, as detailed below, there is a box to enter the number of days to adjust the leave allowance.

 You can enter a positive or negative number to adjust how many days allowance this employee has.
-It’ll be reset to 0 when the leave allowance is reset.
+It’ll be reset to 0 when you reset the leave allowance.

-We show the total amount the employee has accrued, this will be 12.07% of the amount they've been paid
+WHere we show the total amount the employee has accrued, amounting to 12.07% of pay they have received.

-This it the total amount the employee has been paid to date for holiday pay.
+Amount Paid is the total amount of pay to date the employee has received for holiday pay.

-Here you can enter a positive or negative amount to adjust ow much the employee is owed.
+Here you can enter a positive or negative amount to adjust how much is owing to the employee.

-Finally, we show the total amount the employee is now owed.
+Finally, we show the total amount owing to the employee.
 Note that these numbers only take in to account finalised payruns.

-Select the value on which to calculate the 12.07% holiday pay.
-It can either be just the regular monthly/weekly amount that’s paid, or ‘All Gross Pay’.
+Select the value on which to calculate the holiday pay.
+It can either be just the regular monthly/weekly amount that’s paid or ‘All Gross Pay’.
 You’d typically choose the latter if the employee has multiple lines on their payslip that make up the gross amount.

-Tick this box and we’ll automatically add a line to every payslip to settle the amount accrued in the period so that it doesn’t build up.
+If you tick this box, we’ll automatically add a line to every payslip to settle the amount accrued in the period so that it doesn’t build up.